SkymayBlue/U-CAN_CRPS_Model/README.md

 ---
 # Contact
 Meizhen Wu - wumeizhen@genomics.cn.
-if any bugs, concat or create an issue!
+if any bugs, create an issue!